LiLIS: A Lightweight Distributed Learned Index Framework for Spatial Decision Analysis: Experiment

 \section{Experiment}

-In this section, we conduct extensive experiments to demonstrate the superiority of {\sysname} over both real-world and synthetic datasets.
-All algorithms in this paper were implemented in Java, and all experiments were performed in a cluster with 7 CentOS machines on Tencent Cloud, in which each machine is shipped with 8 GB memory, 80 GB SSD and Intel Duo Processor of 3.0 GHz.
-As mentioned before, the design of {\sysname} is independent with the specific distributed engine, and we present it on Apache Spark 3.0 using Standalone mode, in which one machine is chosen as the master node, and the remaining 6 machines are slave nodes.
-All configurations in Apache Spark, including garbage collection (GC) and shuffle operations, were maintained at their default settings for the experiments.
+In this section, we conduct extensive experiments to demonstrate the superiority of {\sysname} on both real-world and synthetic datasets.
+All algorithms in this paper are implemented in Java, and all experiments are performed in a cluster with 7 CentOS machines on Tencent Cloud.
+Each machine is equipped with 8 GB memory, an 80 GB SSD, and an Intel dual-core processor at 3.0 GHz.
+As mentioned before, the design of {\sysname} is independent of the specific distributed engine, and we present it on Apache Spark 3.0 using Standalone mode, in which one machine is chosen as the master node, and the remaining 6 machines are slave nodes.
+All configurations in Apache Spark, including garbage collection (GC) and shuffle operations, are maintained at their default settings for the experiments.